Contax N Digital vs Nikon D2X

 Apart from body and sensor, cameras can and do differ across a range of features.
 The N Digital and the D2X are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the D2X offers a wider field of view (100%) than the one in the N Digital (95%), so that a larger proportion of the captured image is visible in the finder.
 On the other hand, the viewfinder of the N Digital has a higher magnification (0.73x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Contax N Digital and Nikon D2X in connection with corresponding information for a sample of similar cameras.

 Concerning the storage of imaging data, both the N Digital and the D2X write their files to Compact Flash cards.
-The D2X features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the N Digital only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Contax N Digital and Nikon D2X and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.